-Demonstrates how to create a StateReporting domain that tracks level transitions and volatile player metadata, making FPS drops in Instruments traces immediately actionable.
+Demonstrates how to create a StateReporting domain that tracks level transitions and player position, annotating Metal performance traces with structured game context.

 import Metal

-import MetalStateReporting // part of Metal tooling umbrella in iOS 27
+import MetalStateReporting // Part of Metal tooling in iOS/macOS 27

 private let levelReporter: MTLStateReporter